BalajiLeninrajan/linguini/README.md

    JWT_SECRET="your-secret-key"
    ```

-4. Run `npm run init:db:local` to start the local Postgres database and create tables.
+4. Run `npm run init:db:local` to start the local Postgres database and create or reset tables.
 5. For subsequent runs, use `npm run db:local` to start the database without recreating tables.
 6. Run `npm run dev` to start the development server.